divanshu-netizen/SBDB_Asteriod_API/README.md

 Automation Suite for testing CIT SBDB Asteriod API

 # Prerequisites
-Docker should be installed and running
+Docker should be pre-installed and running

 # Cloning the Repo from Githbub
 ```